fantomitechno/Emotes/README.md

-# Survival1Emotes Client
+# Emotes Client

-A mod to use emotes on the KFC's servers
+A mod to use emotes

 ## Installation
 Install [fabric](https://fabricmc.net/use/) (or Quilt) for 1.20.1\